Skip to main content

 Trust and account problems

-For source-dependent claims specifically, a citation badge points to related evidence.
-It does not prove that the claim is complete or correct.
-Open the passage and check that it supports the answer before you reuse it.
+A citation points to related source text.
+It does not prove the whole claim.
+Open the passage and check it before you reuse the answer.

 Choose the right analyzer for your job